aeraposo/Data-410-Raposo/project2.md

 regr.fit(xtrain_scaled, ytrain.ravel())
 ```
 **Random forest results:**<br/>
 To qualify the utility of the model, I found the mean squared error (MSE).
-Since the maximum depth has a strong influence on model fit, as it limits the size of internal decision trees, I reinitialized a random forest model with increasing maximum depths while recording the MSE of these models’ predictions on the testing data, which is seen in the code segment and following plot below.
+Since maximum depth can strongly influence model fit (too deep or shallow of trees can result in over or under fitting, particularly in small/medium sized datasets), I repeatedly initialized random forest models with increasing maximum depths while recording the MSE of these models’ predictions on the testing data.
+This process is outlined in the code segment and following plot below.
 As we can see, a maximum depth of 3 proved to be ideal in reducing MSE in this case.
-The MSE for this random forest was 15.887.<br/>
+The MSE of predictions from this final random forest model was 15.887.<br/>
 ```
 mse_all = []
 for md in range(1,100):